 But at its heart, Santa Cruz is a surf town.
 This is where the sport was originally introduced in the U.S., and top surfers know that the place to be is Steamer Lane.
 Need more proof?
 Nearby lives Jack O’Neill legendary surfer and force behind the O’Neill empire, pioneer of the wetsuit and elder statesman of everything surf in the Golden State.

-Abutting Santa Monica’s south side (and back in L.A. proper) is Venice Beach—simply Venice to locals.
+Bordering Santa Monica’s south side is Venice Beach—simply Venice to locals.
 This region, a blend of hip new condos and funky beach cottages, is famous for the quirky goings-on along its iconic beachfront boardwalk, where street entertainers and vendors create an unforgettable scene of local characters and happenings.
 Watch it all stream by from the loud and lively waterfront skate park, or sit near the daily drum circle on the beach (you can even grab a can and a stick—or anything that makes noise—and join in).